Edu4rdSHL/edu4rdshl.github.io/_posts/2025-04-16-fixing-intel-ax200-ax210-random-driver-crashes-on-linux.md

 # TLDR

 2025/12/10: the problem was more depth in my case, but this will still work for similar issues.
-I have an Asus board, which have 2x PCIex16 slots + 2x PCIex1 slots.
+I have an Asus board, which has 2x PCIex16 slots + 2x PCIex1 slots.
 When using a device on one of the PCIex1 slots, you need to change Advanced > Onboard Devices Configuration > PCIEX16_2 4X-2X Switch > set it to 2X mode.
-Otherwise, the PCIe lanes on the PCIex1 slot (my AX210 card) stops receiving power after some time, causing the driver to crash.
+Otherwise, the PCIe lanes on the PCIex1 slot (my AX210 card) stop receiving power after some time, causing the driver to crash.
 Setting PCIEX16_2 4X-2X Switch to 2X mode fixed the issue completely.

 # Introduction